j0sephh123/sidebar/docs/README.md

 The main question here is ?
 Is it possible to find a job without a portfolio /s ?

 But still, I would like to continue on that and even have the audacity to say that I find Vuepress to be more "impressive / interesting" than googling for [this](https://www.canva.com/learn/portfolio/) and using premade stuff.
+Not saying the person isn't creating it on his own, just -> where is the creativity ?

 - _But... you are doing the same with Vuepress.._
 Actually, that's correct...
 To some extend...

 - _Ok, let's continue..
 Let's hear yours arguments.._
-When someone is trying to __explain__ something, you can quickly grasp what is his level of __understanding__. (_Real nice, you gotta be a very smart one..
-Where exactly did you copy that from?_)
+When someone is trying to __explain__ something, you can quickly grasp what is his level of __understanding__.
 How do you know that this person __made__ the portfolio things exactly?

 ### Thoughts